aws/aws-lc-rs/aws-lc-rs/README.md

 **⚠️ Warning:** Triple DES is a legacy algorithm.
 It has been disallowed for encryption by [NIST SP 800-131A Rev. 2](https://csrc.nist.gov/publications/detail/sp/800-131a/rev-2/final):
 2-key Triple DES after 2015, and 3-key Triple DES after 2023.
-This feature exists solely to support interoperability with existing systems that cannot yet migrate to AES.
+This feature exists solely to support interoperability.
 All exposed items are marked `#[deprecated]` so that any use site produces a compiler warning. **Do not use Triple DES in new designs.** If you only need confidentiality, prefer AES-GCM or another AEAD from the `aead` module; if you specifically need a block cipher, prefer one of the AES algorithms in `cipher`.

 The universal bindings used by default from `aws-lc-sys` do not expose the `DES_*` symbols.
 Thus, this feature enables `aws-lc-sys?/all-bindings` so that bindings are available for all AWS-LC